Abey627/weather-data-platform/README.md

 .\dev.ps1 bash-backend # Windows
 ```

+## Environment Configuration

+The project uses environment variables for all sensitive information.
+The setup is managed through:

+- `.env` file for development (created from `.env.example` template)
+- `.env.prod` file for production (must be created manually before deployment)

+**Never commit environment files with actual credentials to the repository.**

+Key environment variables include:
+- Database credentials
+- Django secret key
+- API keys (if required)
+- Debug settings

 ## API Documentation

 API documentation is available at the following endpoints when the backend is running: